Introdution to Programming - C# Programming Fundamentals

 static void addNumbers(int x, int y)

 This will tell the compiler that the addNumbers method will need to have two integers, x and y.
-This method can only be called with the correct number of parameters, and they must be of the right type.
+This method can only be called with the correct number of parameters and must be of the right type.

 C#